debuggify/debuggify_js/README.md

     project1.add('Console', options)

-## Bookmarklets ##
+## Bookmarklets##

-Drag to the toolbar to start using them
+  - Create a new bookmark on the browser toolbar
+  - Copy the code below and paste the it in the URL field

+        javascript:void((function(){var%20e=document.createElement('script');e.setAttribute('type','text/javascript');e.setAttribute('charset','UTF-8');e.setAttribute('src','http://cdn.debuggify.net/js/debuggify.logger.console.global.js?r='+Math.random()*99999999);document.body.appendChild(e)})()) "Drag me to the toolbar"

+  - For other scripts change the name of the script in the src
+    - `debuggify.logger.console.js` Logger component bundled with Console Transport
-  - [logger.console.global] Overload window.console with debuggify Logger object and transport console
+    - `debuggify.logger.console.global.js` Overload window.console with debuggify Logger object and transport console
+    - `debuggify.allinone.js` All the stable components are bundle together

 ## Contributing ##